Rainbow Multimedia Group

 (3) A partial listing of Rainbow projects on which I provided creative leadership

-(a) Corporate documentaries
+(c) Corporate documentaries

-(b) 3D animation design and/or direction credits
+(a) 3D animation design and/or directorial credits

-- Kibun: “The Birth Of Marine”: I designed the storyboard for, and directed the production of this short sequence for a Japanese TV commercial to promote an artificial crab meat product.
+• Kibun: “The Birth Of Marine”: I designed the storyboard for, and directed the production of this short sequence for a Japanese TV commercial to promote an artificial crab meat product.
 The client wanted to see the Kibun package “being born out of the water.”
-Here.
+Project profile here.

-- Japan Industrial Journal: “Scientific Instruments Show Japan – Mapping Kiosk”: I designed the storyboard for this complex animated introduction & screen saver for this interactive kiosk, in which various technologies morphing into each other.
-Here.
+• Japan Industrial Journal: “Scientific Instruments Show Japan – Mapping Kiosk”: I designed the storyboard for this complex animated introduction & screen saver for this interactive kiosk, in which various technologies morphing into each other.
+Project profile here.

 Sharp Electronics: “FUTURE LAB”: I wrote, designed and directed the production of major elements of this comprehensive, multi-lingual interactive educational program, one of the largest educational presentations ever created for the Japanese market, was delivered via touch-screen kiosks in the public gallery of Sharp’s new Tokyo world headquarters.
 “FUTURE LAB” profiled the origins, present state of, and futures of a broad range of technologies.
 It featured a live-action actor, portraying the legendary scientist Francis Bacon, walking through a museum-like “gallery” of pioneers in science & technology, whose inventions “come to life” through 3D-animation.
 The interface was based on Bacon’s imagined island of “Bensalem,” where scientists and inventors could freely work and explore nature’s mysteries.
 Produced by Rainbow Multimedia Group, Rainbow Japan, and Knowledge Farm (Japan).
-See the project profile here, or just the scripts and storyboards: Part 1, Part 2.
-(1992).
+Project profile here.
+Scripts and storyboards: Part 1, Part 2.

 Lodgistix-HMS: “Training Support Package”: LHMS, at the time one of the world’s largest developers of hotel reservationing and property management software, sought to become the first in its industry to deliver all training and support materials for its products via CD-ROM.
 I wrote the narrative scripts for, designed and directed the production of this 10-lesson multimedia training program, developed to provide entry-level reservation agents throughout the world with a detailed knowledge of LHMS’ new “Lanmark” software, via interactive tutorials and simulations.
 Features include a 3D-animated game-show host, “Cool Ray Tube,” who guides the user through humorous test modules.
-Produced by Rainbow Multimedia Group (1991).
-See project profile here.
+Produced by Rainbow Multimedia Group.
+Project profile here.

 “The power of our program far surpasses any training product I have ever seen.
 The comprehensive quality of the creative consulting, script writing and storyboard design services that Rainbow provided to us was fundamental to creating training materials that brought our program concepts to life, and made the learning process fun and efficient.
 Congratulations on a job well done.” – John Picardi, Chief Operating Officer, Lodgistix-HMS

 Touch Technology International: “Showtime Express – Mall Kiosk”: Touch Technology, Inc. (TTI) was a Scottsdale, AZ-based developer of proprietary public-access transaction systems, which sought to develop a prototype point-of-purchase event ticketing kiosk.
 I began by designing logos for both TTI (here) and Showtime Express (here), and the storyboard for a multimedia software for the prototype kiosk.
 The purpose of the demo was to show how users select, via detailed mapping visualizations, specific seats at sporting and entertainment events, then pay for and receive printed tickets.
-See project profile here.
+Project profile here.

 Japan Industrial Journal: “Scientific Instruments Show Japan – Mapping Kiosk”: I wrote, designed and directed the production of this touch-screen kiosk software program, which was developed to enable attendees at this large international trade show to search for exhibitors by classification, and print out detailed maps of same.
 Features include a complex animated introduction & screen saver, with various technologies morphing into each other.
 See project profile and animation storyboard here.